USDx stablecoin Trading 0.3% Lower This Week (USDX)

-USDx stablecoin (CURRENCY:USDX) traded 0.3% lower against the U.S. dollar during the 1 day period ending at 0:00 AM Eastern on April 13th.
-Over the last seven days, USDx stablecoin has traded 0.3% lower against the U.S. dollar.
-One USDx stablecoin coin can now be bought for approximately $1.00 or 0.00008734 BTC on major cryptocurrency exchanges.
-USDx stablecoin has a total market capitalization of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
+USDx stablecoin (CURRENCY:USDX) traded 0.3% lower against the U.S. dollar during the 1 day period ending at 22:00 PM E.T. on April 14th.
+One USDx stablecoin coin can now be purchased for $1.00 or 0.00008734 BTC on cryptocurrency exchanges.
+USDx stablecoin has a market capitalization of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
+During the last seven days, USDx stablecoin has traded 0.3% lower against the U.S. dollar.

 According to CryptoCompare, “USDX is a stablecoin, pegged to the US dollar in a 1:1 ratio.
 It is backed by LHT – the core cryptocurrency of USDX Wallet.
 USDX can be quickly and with no fees exchanged to LHT via USDX Wallet app.
 The combination of the LHT token and USDX stablecoin is boosting global cryptocurrency usage and increasing its safety.
 USDX Wallet is a blockchain-based transfer money mobile app that enables instant transactions with no borders, intermediaries and fees.
 The USDX Wallet app guarantees multi-level security for all transactions and instant transfers of assets by username, phone number or QR code.
 USDX Wallet is based on the exclusive Lighthouse Blockchain.
 This blockchain is built using tried-and-tested Graphene technology, which provides stability, security and high performance (100,000 transactions per second).
 To access the USDX whitepaper, please click here. “